JGRennison/OpenTTD-patches/README.md

   * Label threads with a descriptive name on supported Unixy platforms. (added in v0.8.1)
   * Adjust cargo dest link graph job scheduling algorithm to improve responsiveness. (added in v0.16.0)
   * Add hover tool-tips, and improve visual contrast of cargo labels, in cargo dest graph legend window. (added in v0.16.0)
   * Add shift-clicking on vehicle depot button to select specific depot. (added in v0.16.1)
+  * Increase maximum setting limits for per-company vehicle-type limits. (added in v0.17.0)
+  * Increase maximum permitted vehicle name length. added in v0.17.0)

 * Translations
   * German (by Auge): including vehicle group info, vehicle details window, the zoning toolbar, and settings for improved breakdowns and adjacent level crossings.